-In 2019, the security of supply was on the satisfactory level.
-Investments within several years into revitalization and modernisation of production, transmission and partly distribution capacities increased reliability and efficiency of the power system operations.
-In 2019, in terms of the transmission system, quality indicators of electricity delivery continuity were better than during the previous year.
-In case of the distribution system, the indicators were slightly worse but they remained on the five-year average level.
+In 2020, the security of supply was on the satisfactory level.
+Investments within several years into revitalization and modernisation of production, transmission and partly distribution capacities increase the reliability and efficiency of the power system operations.
+In 2019, in terms of the transmission system, quality indicators of electricity delivery continuity were better than during the previous year as well as in case of the distribution system, the indicators were worse but they remained on the five-year average level.

 The Strategy of the Energy Sector Development of the Republic of Serbia until 2025 with forecast until 2030 envisages average increase in electricity consumption of below 1% on the annual level.
 Considering the age and efficiency of existing production capacities and the fact than some of them will stop operating, it is necessary to construction new capacities.
-The construction of a new thermal clock B3 in TPP Kostolac B with 350 MW capacity was initiated.
-In the beginning of March 2019, the construction of combined heat and power plant Pančevo of 190 MWe in condensed regime was initiated (the investors are Naftna industrija Srbije a.d. and Gasprom energoholding, Russia).
-It is planned to construct thermal power plants of considerable capacity fueled by renewable energy sources.
-National action plan for the use of renewable energy sources indicated the plan to achieve annual production from renewable sources of around 3.5 TWh until 2020.
-During 2019, wind plants with installed capacity of 134 MW were connected to the transmission system.
-In the end of the year, the total installed capacity of wind farms connected to the transmission system amounted to 373 MW.
+The construction of a new thermal clock B3 in TPP Kostolac B with 350 MW capacity was continued in 2020 as well as the construction of the combined heat and power plant Pančevo of 190 MW in condensed regime (the investors are Naftna industrija Srbije a.d. and Gasprom energoholding, Russia).
+It is planned to construct thermal power plants of considerable capacity fuelled by renewable energy sources.
+There were no new generation capacities connected to the transmission system during 2020 while there were new 11 MW connected to the distribution system.
+In the end of 2020, there were 328 small power plants with total installed capacity of 212 MW connected to the distribution system.